 A growing number of web-based applications and SaaS products have emerged that depend on APIs for external communications that deliver key functions.
 Platform providers like Google, Facebook, Salesforce, and others have released APIs to the public that makes it easier to develop new tools and functions on their platforms and may actually lead to developer dependency.

 The platform builds applications offered and marketed to users on Facebook.
 The Facebook API offers a number of features that are attractive to software developers.
 They get access to Facebook's platform with over a billion users, capture valuable data from app users, including profile information and social connections, and harness Facebook's social sharing functions to have users advertise their releases for free using newsfeed and profile pages.
 Developers can even integrate social context into the application experience.

 Together, these benefits make it more likely that software developers will release new applications on Facebook, which means more free games for users, better access to users for software developers and better user engagement for Facebook - so everybody wins.

 The Facebook API is an example of a web-based application API, but what about an example of a database API?

 Online travel agencies use Global Distribution System (GDS) service providers as their primary point of contact for sourcing data and making reservations for services that include flights, hotels, cars, rail travel, cruises and even travel insurance.

-Amadeus, a world-leading GDS service provider, maintains current data on available reservations from 770 airlines, 650,000 hotel properties, 43 car rental agencies, 53 cruise lines, and 90 different rail carriers.
-Instead of interfacing with all of these contacts individually, travel agencies use the Amadeus API to access their database and facilitate bookings through the GDS instead.
+GDS service providers that maintain current data on available reservations from airlines, hotel properties, car rental agencies, cruise lines, and different rail carriers use their APIs to access their database and facilitate bookings through the GDS.